- Complimentary full service restaurant

-There are two ways to get to the Concorde Lounge.
+There are two ways to get to the Concorde Room.
 If you’re departing from Terminal 5, a side door is conveniently and discretely located immediately outside the main security checkpoint, to your right.
-If you’re connecting, then make your way to the South lounges, where you will also find the Galleries Club and First lounges and the Elemis spa.
+If you’re connecting, then make your way to the South lounges, where you will also find the Galleries Club and First lounges.

-The Concorde Room is comprised of three main areas: a general lounge area with a bar, an “outdoor” terrace overlooking the terminal, and a dining area with booths and waiter service.
+The British Airways Concorde Room at London Heathrow airport Terminal 5 is comprised of three main areas: a general lounge area with a bar, an “outdoor” terrace overlooking the terminal, and a dining area with booths and waiter service.